JatinAggarwal04/google-sheets-mysql-connection/README.md

     *   **Sheet → MySQL**: When you add a row in the Sheet, SyncHub inserts it into MySQL.
     *   **MySQL → Sheet**: When your app updates the database, SyncHub updates the cell in the Sheet.

-It uses a **Diffing Engine** to compare both sides and only syncs what changed, ensuring efficiency.
+It employs a custom **Change Data Capture (CDC)** module to detect modifications.
+By diffing the current state against the snapshot of the previous sync, it precisely identifies created, updated, and deleted records without needing database triggers.

 ## ✨ Key Features